tranchess/contract-core/spec/README_FUND.md

 ///
 ///         1.
 Transfer protocol fee of the day to the governance address.
 ///         2.
 Settle all pending creations and redemptions from all primary markets.
 ///         3.
-Calculate NAV of the day and trigger conversion if necessary.
+Calculate NAV of the day and trigger rebalance if necessary.
 ///         4.
 Capture new interest rate for Share A. function settle() external
 ```